 Contemporary use of poppy seed oil for fertility

-Contemporary research into poppy seed oil for fertility is very positive.
+Some contemporary research has investigated poppy seed oil’s applications in fertility treatment.
+It’s a very young field, but the initial results look promising.
 For instance, a recent study looking at poppy seed oil as a cheaper, easier, and healthier alternative to IVF showed that poppy seed oil can flush obstructions in Fallopian tubes better than water can.
 The fertilised egg is then able to travel to the uterus.

 Poppy seed oil for the hair and skin

 It makes a great carrier oil, which can be mixed with essential oils or honey.(3)(4)(5) Poppy seed oil is also an effective massage oil.
 It is a thin, light, non-greasy oil that flows easily.
-Poppy seed oil does not absorb too quickly into the skin.
-It is suitable for all types of skin, and water made from poppy flowers is used to hydrate the skin.
+Poppy seed oil does not absorb too quickly into the skin and is suitable for all skin types.
+Water made from poppy flowers is also often used to hydrate the skin.

-The poppy of the matter
+The seed of the matter

 Key poppy seed oil benefits